johnbayko/hicp/docs/python_hicp.rst

 where the app will be run, to allow the app to bundle other resources that it needs.

-``text_group`` is optional, and selects the name of a default text group, normally, a language code like "en", "en-uk", "fr", "es", etc..
+``text_group`` and ``text_subgroup`` are optional, and selects the name of a default text group, normally, a language code like "en", "en"+"uk", "fr", "fr"+"ca", "es", etc..
 The value is only used as a key, so could be used for other things (e.g. a "Star Wars" vs.
 "Star Trek" theme).
-It's optional if no text group features are used, but defaults to a useful but annoying "en-ca" (Canadian English, with some UK and some US spellings, but no way to tell which).
+It's optional if no text group features are used, but defaults to a useful but annoying "en"+"ca" (Canadian English, with some UK and some US spellings, but no way to tell which).
 Text group can be set explicitly within ``connected()`` instead.